Back to Book/course

 • Regular ventricular rhythm with association between P and QRS and constant PR interval suggests second-degree AV block.

-• Regular ventricular rhythm and varying PR interval suggests third-degree AV block, because atrial and ventricular rates are most often not equal (which makes the PR interval to appear as varying).
+• Regular ventricular rhythm and varying PR interval suggest third-degree AV block because atrial and ventricular rates are most often not equal (which makes the PR interval appear as varying).

 Management of third-degree AV block

-Management of AV block 1, 2 and 3 is discussed in a separate article.
+Please refer to Management of AV block 1, 2 and 3.

 ECG pocket guide